ChibiOS/ChibiOS/readme.txt

   the ARM7 port.
 - OPT: Speed optimizations of the STM32 SPI driver, improved latency.
 - OPT: Speed optimizations of the STM32 ADC driver.
+- CHANGE: The event APIs chEvtPend() and chEvtClear() have been renamed to chEvtAddFlags() and chEvtClearFlags() for consistency and correct English (which I am famous for...).
 - CHANGE: Added a parameter to the UART driver callbacks, the pointer to the driver itself.
 - CHANGE: In the UART driver now an error does not automatically brings the